The Unseen Safety Risks and Solutions of Oil & Gas Decommissioning

-For many professionals in the oil and gas sector, platform decommissioning is a type of project they’ll find themselves working on sooner or later during their career.
-Everyone in the industry should, therefore, be aware of an essential fact about decommissioning: the safety risks for operatives can go well beyond the obvious.
-That’s why we’ve […]
+For many professionals in the oil and gas sector, platform decommissioning is an inevitable part of their career.
+It’s crucial, therefore, for everyone in the industry to understand that the safety risks associated with decommissioning go far beyond the obvious.

-The reasons why so many risks exist during decommissioning are extremely simple:
+The reasons behind the many risks present during decommissioning projects are straightforward:

 The legislation demands that every project: